The Ultimate In Birding Tours

 Western Australia: Day 3 The Stirling Range possesses extensive areas of eucalypt woodland and heathland amongst the rugged hills and is a very scenic place.
 At this time of year, winter is ending in southwestern Australia and a magnificent array of spring flowers turn the entire southern coastal region into a vast wild garden.

-One of the most difficult of Australian birds to see, as opposed to hear, is the Western Whipbird, but we will be doing our best to set eyes on this mega-skulker.
-Much easier is the huge Carnaby’s (or Short-billed) and Baudin’s (or Long-billed) Black-Cockatoos (which differ largely on bill shape, reflecting their different diets) and Western Thornbill.
+One of the most difficult of Australian birds to see, as opposed to hear, is the Black-throated (or Western) Whipbird, but we will be doing our best to set eyes on this mega-skulker.
+Much easier is the huge Carnaby’s (or Short-billed) and Baudin’s (or Long-billed) Black-Cockatoos (which differ largely on bill shape, reflecting their different diets), Spotted Scrubwren, Western Thornbill and Gilbert’s Whistler.
 Here also we have a great stake-out for the extraordinary Australian Owlet-nightjar.
 With a bit of luck, we will also come across the rare Western Shrike-tit and the tricky Western Fieldwren.

 Western Australia: Day 4 After spending most of the day birding in the interior, we will travel to Albany on the south coast of Western Australia for a three nights stay.

-Other specialities of the southwest include Western Wattlebird, the lovely little Red-winged Fairywren and the handsome Red-eared Firetail.
+Other specialities of the southwest include Western Wattlebird, the lovely little Red-winged Fairywren, White-breasted Robin and the handsome Red-eared Firetail.

 Additional species that we should find in the Albany region include Australian Pelican, Little Pied Cormorant, Pacific (or White-necked) Heron, Great Egret, Australian White and Straw-necked Ibises, Yellow-billed Spoonbill, Swamp Harrier, Pied and Sooty Oystercatchers, the huge-billed Pacific Gull, Caspian Tern and White-cheeked Honeyeater.
 Sea-watching here or elsewhere on the south coast can be productive, especially if the wind is onshore, and we may well be able to watch Shy, Black-browed and Indian Yellow-nosed Albatrosses, Sooty Shearwater, Australasian Gannet and Greater Crested Tern.

 On one day we will head west to the Pemberton area.
 En route, we will pass through forests of towering Karri trees with white, grey and salmon-tinted trunks and meadows carpeted in spring wildflowers for which southwestern Australia is famous.
-We will spend some time in the Lake Muir area, where we should easily find Bare-eyed (or Western) Corella, another uncommon southwestern Australian endemic.
-Not far from Pemberton we will visit a reliable site for our final southwestern endemic, White-breasted Robin.
+We will spend some time in the Lake Muir area, where we should easily find Western (or Bare-eyed) Corella, another uncommon southwestern Australian endemic.

 Western Australia: Day 7 After some final birding in the Albany region we head northwards to Hyden for an overnight stay.
 We may have time for a visit to Wave Rock, a striking geological formation close to Hyden that looks like a curling wave.